-Over time, we managed to work his bed time back to 10 pm.
+Over time, we managed to work his bedtime back to 10 pm.
 When he was one year old we had him down by midnight, and slowly, over the last year, we’ve got it back to 10 pm.
 We tried to move it forward even further, (because we felt pressure from all the weird looks we get when we go out with our kids past 7 pm…) but we found that when he was in bed consistently by 8:30 am, he started waking up by 7 am.

-And, like we talked about – that just doesn’t work for us.
+And, as we talked about – that just doesn’t work for us.
 His little body seems wired to wake up around 11 hours after he goes to sleep… which is TOTALLY NORMAL for a kid this age.

 Note that if your kid has a “set wake up time” in his brain of 7 am and wakes up at 7 am no matter what time you put him down, you might HAVE to put baby to bed by 7:30 so that he CAN get enough sleep… because: